 On completion of this subject the student is expected to:

-- Understand issues related performance and reliability in building applications involving large-scale database systems
+- Evaluate performance and reliability in building applications involving large-scale database systems

-- Understand Database Technologies used in large-scale applications such as Google search Engines
+- Investigate and analyse database technologies used in large-scale applications such as search engines

-- Understand the concepts and technologies underpinning new forms of Web data
+- Apply the concepts and technologies underpinning new forms of Web data to database systems

-- Deep knowledge of transaction processing and recovery from failures and concepts employed in modern database systems
+- Have deep knowledge of transaction processing and recovery from failures and concepts employed in modern database systems

 On completion of the subject the student should have the following skills: